Cbeck527/is-my-train-fucked/README.md

 ## Data Flow

-1. MTA information is loaded into DynamoDB every 15 minutes by the `update_log` function
+1. MTA information is queried every minute

-2. The `update_s3_site` function is invoked as a DynamoDB INSERT trigger, and a new file is written to the IMTF S3 bucket.
+   a.
+New data is written to S3 for record-keeping purposes (perhaps querying w/ Atlas in the future?)

+   b.
+New data is written to index.html file and uploaded to S3 hosted website

 Pretty simple!